 - Syrian families

-- Women, men, and children experiencing or escaping domestic abuse
+- Women, men, and children experiencing or escaping domestic abuse.

 - Young people experiencing homelessness

-- Young parents and young parents to be
+- Young parents and young parents to be.

 - Young people leaving care

-- People dealing with their mental health
+- People dealing with their mental health.

-- Older people and
+- Older people who want to live independently.